novadyna/developer-manual/docs/backend/analytics/heartbeats.md

 Logs a heartbeat(with user id and timestamp only), to a redis sorted set.

-At the same time we also logs the viewer's ID to a redis set(similar to a JAVA HashSet, unique members, no ordering, O(1) get, put, check existence).
+At the same time we also logs the viewer's ID to a redis set.

 Logs another heartbeat to another set scoped to sessions if the url path indicates the viewer is watching a session.